-Tickets to a $750, 15-course tasting menu (which includes drink pairings and service) at Rene Redzepi's Noma Mexico pop-up in Tulum sold out in three hours last December.
-For those who didn't snag a ticket, there was still hope.
+Tickets to a $750, 15-course tasting menu (which includes drink pairings and service) at Rene Redzepi’s Noma Mexico pop-up in Tulum sold out in three hours in December 2016.
+For those who didn’t snag a ticket, there was still hope.

 Earlier this year, American Express refreshed its benefits for Platinum Card holders, including expanding its “By Invitation Only” program, a series of rarefied and bespoke cultural experiences.
 (Chase Sapphire Preferred and Reserve cards provide similar premium offerings.)

 One of these By Invitation Only events was entrée to the long-since sold-out Noma Mexico.
 (American Express was a partner and helped to finance the pop-up.)